5 Worth-it Ways to Communicate through Alzheimer’s

 - Acquire distraction tactics

 This is very helpful when embarrassing moments happen.
 You should not shame them in front of other people or among family members.
 You cannot blame their memory lapses when they forgot to put on their pants or something.
 You can actually do something entertaining while saving their faces from embarrassment.
-You can learn more about these tactics by getting home care agency in Bel Air MD, who can give you more tips and distraction tactics.
+You can learn more about these tactics by getting home care agency in Edgewood MD, who can give you more tips and distraction tactics.

 - Let them reminisce